TakeMeWithU/Stage2021/README.md

 ```

 ### 3-2 Website
-- Create file .env in duplicate with .env.test or juste rename .env.test to .env
+- Create file .env with/or duplicate with .env.test or juste rename .env.test to .env

+### 3-3 Ui-Dashboard
+- Create file .env.js in public/ with/or duplicate with .env.example.js or juste rename .env.example.js to .env.js

-## How to run locally
+## 4 How to run locally

+- type `cd hdmnetwork-docker/`
 - type `docker network create hdmnetwork`
+- type `docker volume create database-hdmnetwork`
-- In hdm-network-website/ type `docker-compose up -d --build`
+- type `docker-compose up -d --build`

-- Add hdmnetwork.com to your local hosts `127.0.0.1 hdmnetwork.com`, in the case you do not use Windows for Docker, you might to add the host that way `192.168.99.100 hdmnetwork.com`
+- type `docker ps` to get port
-- Go to http://hdmnetwork.com and enjoy! (or `localhost:[Port of Nginx] Port of Nginx == (docker ps) port->80`)
+- Go to `localhost:[Port of Nginx] Port of Nginx == (docker ps) port->80` and enjoy!

-For some reason, on Windows you might need to use `192.168.99.100 hdmnetwork.com` instead of `127.0.0.1`

 ----
-## How to run symfony console
+## 5 How to run symfony console
 ```
 docker-compose exec php-fpm php backend/bin/console
 ```